nazariinyzhnyk/nazariinyzhnyk/README.md

 - advanced data analysis
 - RL
 - microservices, scaling and all the shiny CI/CD stuff
-- edc, outdoor, pizza and beer
+- EDC, outdoor, pizza and beer

-I'm a huge believer of FOSS and currenly on a path to DIY projects that I need daily.
+I'm a huge believer of FOSS and currently on a journey of building DIY projects I use daily.

-I evalngelize clean code and clean architecture and try to make everything I touch better.
+I evalngelize clean code and clean architecture and strive to make everything I touch better.

 ## Contacts